inertiaui/vanilla/README.md

 # Inertia UI Vanilla

-A lightweight vanilla TypeScript library providing UI utilities for dialogs, animations, focus management, menu/listbox navigation, click outside detection, floating and native popover positioning, reorder interactions, visibility logic, color parsing, remote request orchestration, and common helper functions.
+A lightweight vanilla TypeScript library providing UI utilities for dialogs, animations, focus management, menu/listbox navigation, click outside detection, floating and native popover positioning, reorder interactions, visibility logic, color parsing, debounced remote interactions, and common helper functions.
 Framework-agnostic and designed to integrate seamlessly with Vue, React, or any JavaScript application.

 This package is part of the [Inertia UI](https://inertiaui.com) suite.
 Check out our other packages: